ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The goal of the Transport Services architecture is to provide a flexible and reusable architecture that provides a common interface for transport protocols.
 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.
 It can also support applications by offering racing mechanisms (attempting multiple IP addresses, protocols, or network paths in parallel), which otherwise need to be implemented in each application separately (see {{racing}}).

-This document was developed in parallel with the specification of the Transport Services API {{!I-D.ietf-taps-interface}} and Implementation Guidelines {{?I-D.ietf-taps-impl}}.
+This document was developed in parallel with the specification of the Transport Services API {{!I-D.ietf-taps-interface}} and implementation guidelines {{?I-D.ietf-taps-impl}}.
 Although following the Transport Services architecture does not require that all APIs and implementations are identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one system to another.

 ## Background